Deterministic Skip Lists

 };

 Deterministic Skip Lists(DSL) on the other hand use just two pointers: down and right, doing away with the arrays, but not the towers they represent.
-The "towers" are not made of individual nodes explicitly linked together.
+The "towers" are now made of individual nodes explicitly linked together.

 struct SkipNode {